kaysy-io/send2sell-api/docs/orders/update.md

 | :--------- | :------- |
 | **String** | **Yes**  |

-Zip code of the order billing details.
+Zip code of the order billing address.

 #### _phone_